-Suspect in Lincoln woman’s slaying slashes neck during trial
+Suspect in Nebraska woman’s death slashes neck during trial

 WILBER, Neb.
-(AP) - A man on trial for the 2017 slaying of a Lincoln woman has slashed his neck and fallen from a wheelchair during court proceedings.
+(AP) - A man accused in the 2017 slaying of a Nebraska woman slashed his neck and fell from a wheelchair during his murder trial.

-Fifty-two-year-old Aubrey Trail yelled “Bailey is innocent, and I curse you all” Monday before swiping what may have been a pen across his neck.
-Deputies and others rushed to help Trail as he lay on the courtroom floor in Wilber.
-He was soon taken to an ambulance and driven away for more medical aid.
-It’s unclear how severely he injured himself and when the trial might resume.
+Fifty-two-year-old Aubrey Trail yelled “Bailey is innocent, and I curse you all” Monday before swiping something across his neck in the courtroom in Wilber, 35 miles (56 kilometers) southwest of Lincoln.
+Deputies rushed to help as Trail lay bleeding on the floor.

+It is unclear when the trial will resume, or how badly Trail is injured.
+Authorities say he’s had a stroke and two heart attacks since his arrest.

-The “Bailey” he shouted likely was a reference to 25-year-old Bailey Boswell, who’s also been charged with first-degree murder in the gruesome death and dismemberment of 24-year-old Sydney Loofe.
-Boswell is awaiting trial.
+Trail and 25-year-old Bailey Boswell are charged with first-degree murder in the killing and dismemberment of 24-year-old Sydney Loofe.

-Prosecutors say Loofe’s death was a planned abduction and killing.
-Trail’s attorney says Loofe’s killing was an accident that occurred as she, Trail and Boswell played out a consensual sex fantasy.
+Prosecutors say the pair planned Loofe’s abduction and killing .
+Trail’s attorney says her death was an accident during a consensual sex fantasy.

 Copyright © 2019 The Washington Times, LLC.